coffebar/project.nvim/README.md

   -- the option to manually do so using `:ProjectRoot` command. manual_mode = false,

-  -- Methods of detecting the root directory. **"lsp"** uses the native neovim -- lsp, while **"pattern"** uses vim-rooter like glob pattern matching.
+  -- Methods of detecting the root directory. "lsp" uses the native neovim -- lsp, while "pattern" uses vim-rooter like glob pattern matching.
 Here -- order matters: if one is not detected, the other is used as fallback.
-You -- can also delete or rearangne the detection methods. detection_methods = { "lsp", "pattern" },
+You -- can also delete or rearrange the detection methods. detection_methods = { "lsp", "pattern" },

-  -- All the patterns used to detect root dir, when **"pattern"** is in -- detection_methods patterns = {
+  -- All the patterns used to detect root dir, when "pattern" is in -- detection_methods patterns = {
     "!>home",
     "!=tmp",
     ".git",
     ".idea",
     ".svn",
     "PKGBUILD",
     "composer.json",
     "package.json",
     "Makefile",
     "README.md",
     "Cargo.toml",
   },

   -- Table of lsp clients to ignore by name
   -- eg: { "efm", ... }